Matt8white/MQTT-PubSub-Dashboard/README.md

 Grafana needs to be reachable from the outside world so make sure port 3000 is open on your firewall.

-Last thing to do is to log in with your admin account on Grafana and add your data source previously set up.
+Now you can log in with your admin account on Grafana and add your data source previously set up.
 (This can be easily made following the Grafana GUI).

 #### Install MQTT broker